-If you wish, you can also run Windows side by side with Mac OS X v10.5 Leopard.
+You can also run Windows side by side with Mac OS X v10.5 Leopard if you wish.
 First, install Parallels Desktop for Mac or VMware Fusion, followed by Windows.
 You can then switch from Leopard to Windows as you please.

-Another great feature of Macs is that every significant piece of software, including Microsoft applications such as Office 2008, is available in a Mac version.
+Another great feature of Macs is that every significant software, including Microsoft applications such as Office 2008, is available in a Mac version.
 This is useful if you want to retain files on a Mac from your former PC.
-The Mac equivalent of the software enables you to continue using these files without having to abandon them.
+The Mac equivalent of the software enables you to continue using these files without abandoning them.

-The process of moving your files from a PC to a Mac is straightforward.
-Just download the files to a USB or FireWire hard drive, and then plug this into your Mac.
-Alternatively, use a network, or ask your Apple shop to do the job for you.
+Moving your files from a PC to a Mac is straightforward.
+Download the files to a USB or FireWire hard drive and then plug this into your Mac.
+Alternatively, use a network or ask your Apple shop to do the job.

 The Wi-Fi capability for network and Internet connections applies to all Macs.
 You don’t need to buy a separate wireless link: every Mac has Apple’s AirPort Extreme, enabling you to access the net wherever there’s a suitable Wi-Fi network.

-Of course, when surfing the net, most people are aware of the ever-present danger of spyware and viruses.
+Of course, when surfing the net, most people know the ever-present danger of spyware and viruses.
 But Macs don’t need special anti-virus software because Apple constructs them on a stable UNIX foundation and ensures security is a critical built-in feature.
 Apple maintains this security by offering regular free updates and having the Safari web browser warn you if you’re downloading a suspect file.

-It’s a load off your mind to be able to trust Mac’s resistance to viruses and spyware.
+Trusting Mac’s resistance to viruses and spyware is a load off your mind.
 Just as necessary is the confidence you can have in Mac’s reliability.
-Unlike many PC manufacturers, Apple creates both the hardware and software of each Mac.
+Unlike many PC manufacturers, Apple creates each Mac’s hardware and software.
 This results in computers that are not a combination of different brands but holistic units.

 The main advantages of this approach are consistent performance and high working speeds.
 When you switch on a Mac, it comes to life far more quickly than a PC, which takes a while to check the different aspects of its system.
 A Mac also crashes or freezes far less often than a PC because its components and applications work so well together.

-This suggests that you must use Apple brand peripheral devices such as printers, cameras, and hard drives.
-On the contrary: Apple installs hundreds of peripheral drivers in each Mac so that it recognizes most peripherals the moment you connect them wirelessly or via the USB or FireWire ports.
-This means you speed up the process of using a new device for the first time and keep Mac’s hard drive free of additional software.
+This suggests using Apple brand peripheral devices such as printers, cameras, and hard drives.
+On the contrary, Apple installs hundreds of peripheral drivers in each Mac to recognize most peripherals when you connect them wirelessly or via the USB or FireWire ports.
+This means you speed up using a new device for the first time and keep Mac’s hard drive free of additional software.